gaurav-nickelfox/react-web/README.md

 - All the url facing components should be placed in `pages` directory
 - All the sharable components should be placed inside `components` directory
 - All the custom hooks should be placed inside `hooks` directory under particular files based on the hooks nature.
-Like hooks that fetches redux state should be place in `state.js`, context hooks under `providers.js` and any web/utils helpers under `web.js` & `utils.js` respectively.
+Like hooks that fetches redux state should be placed in `state.js`, context hooks under `providers.js` and any web/utils helpers under `web.js` & `utils.js` respectively.
 - Themes can be managed in `themes` directory
 - This boilerplate is already set with Material-UI v5.
 You need not to update anything.
 - This boilerplate is also set with Redux and authentication flow.
 So all the routing can be managed accordingly.